Lapin0t/DNS/readme.rst

 The main idea is to create a distributed PKI (like the PGP WoT or keybase) with fine grained expression of trust links.
-This graph is is a generalization of the DNS or SSL PKI trust hierarchy in the sense that no particular topology is enforced.
+This graph is is a generalization of the DNS or TLS PKI trust hierarchy in the sense that no particular topology is enforced.
 Moreover the root of trust is always self, ie one is free to trust whoever he wants and noone is trust by default.